Background Information

 Next Steps

 We would like to thank everyone who took the time to share their thoughts on the Draft Master Plan during the public exhibition period last year.
-Your feedback and local knowledge have been invaluable in shaping the development of the Master Plan for the regionally significant SHIP precinct.
+Your valuable feedback has helped shape the development of the Master Plan for the regionally significant SHIP precinct.

-Council will now shift its focus towards implementing the Master Plan and Governance Strategy.
-Be sure to 'follow' along to best stay up to date as the project proceeds!
+Council will now focus on implementing the Master Plan and Governance Strategy.